huggingface/optimum-intel/README.md

 +optimized_model = OVModelForSequenceClassification.from_pretrained(save_dir)
 ```

-You can find more OpenVINO examples in the corresponding Optimum-Intel documentation.
+You can find more OpenVINO examples in the corresponding Optimum Intel documentation.